-Oh and the Enjoy Life bars were just an item that I was able to get for free by combining a coupon, sales and app offers.
+Oh, and the Enjoy Life bars were just an item that I was able to get for free by combining a coupon, sales and app offers.
 You can see the details of that below.
-The Checkout 51 offer may only be available today yet, since those offers typically reset on Thurs.
+The Checkout 51 offer may only be available today yet since those offers typically reset on Thurs.

 Other than the milk, the other items that I bought were all part of Giant’s gas deals.
-Basically, with these deals you earn savings on gas when you purchase a certain amount of specific products.
+Basically, with these deals, you earn savings on gas when you purchase a certain amount of specific products.
 So while my initial out of pocket might be higher, once I get the savings in gas, it makes or some really good deals!

-The Kettle chips ended up being a money maker of $1.50 after coupons, sales and gas savings.
+The Kettle chips ended up being a moneymaker of $1.50 after coupons, sales and gas savings.
 We love these chips and most of their flavors are GMO free too, which is nice.
 Just today we tried the Dill Pickle ones and they were really good!

-The Classico pasta sauce was a money maker of $3.67.
+The Classico pasta sauce was a moneymaker of $3.67.
 I am positive that I printed out more coupons for them, but can’t figure out what happened to them.
 I had hoped to buy at least another 4 since pasta sauce is something that lasts for pretty much forever, but I’m glad I could at least get these 8.
-The deal was buy 6 and get enough gas points to save $12.50 in gas.
-So the since I had two coupons for 4 pasta sauce each, I added some Crisco oil that were also part of the gas deals to get my 6 items the second time.
+The deal was to buy 6 and get enough gas points to save $12.50 in gas.
+So since I had two coupons for 4 pasta sauce each, I added some Crisco oil that was also part of the gas deals to get my 6 items the second time.
 After gas points, I paid $0.91 for the Crisco canola oil.
 Since this is something that I use regularly, I was happy to get it for such a good price.
 I usually buy it at Aldi and it’s never cheaper than $1.79 a bottle there, so this was decent savings.